· Programming · 12 min read

 These 7 levels were not invented in a conference room.
 They were not designed by a single coach based on their personal experience.

-Level Method’s levels are built on an assessment system called the MAP.
-15 foundation categories, from front squat to upper body pull to endurance to neuro and core, each with calibrated thresholds that define what each level means in that category.
+Level Method's levels are built on an assessment system that uses 15 foundational categories, from front squat to upper body pull to cardiovascular endurance and core, each with calibrated thresholds that define what each level means in that category.

 Those thresholds have been refined across 1.8 million data points from over 1,000 gyms over 10 years.
 When the system says an athlete is at a certain level for a specific category, it is not an opinion.
 It is calibrated against what thousands of real athletes have performed at that stage.

-Seven levels flips that.
-The programming serves the full distribution, not just the top 20%.
+Programming 7 levels allows your gym to equally serve the full distribution, not just the top 20%.

 The system keeps getting more accurate, too.
 Every gym that uses it, every assessment logged, refines the model.
 This is not a static chart.
 It is a living dataset that gets sharper over time.